taikinman/langrila/README.md

 # Langri-La

-> NOTE: This package is under rebuilding including significant changes on the interface.

 Langrila is an open-source third-party python package allows you to develop type-safe multi-agent in an easy way.
 This package is just personal project.

 # Motivation